theopenlane/httpsling/README.md

 })
 ```

-This setup creates a `Client` tailored for your API communication, including base URL, request timeout, default headers, and cookies
+This setup creates a `SlingClient` tailored for your API communication, including base URL, request timeout, default headers, and cookies

 ### Configuring with Set Methods